 I established the Honey Brown Hope Foundation in 1991.
-As a mother, children’s author/playwright and community activist, I was encouraged to provide our youth with opportunities to seek their calling and practice their God-given talents.
+As a mother, children’s author, playwright and community activist, I was encouraged to provide our youth with opportunities to seek their calling and practice their God-given talents.

-I’m pleased to share that we made national and world news when we buried the n-word on CNN in 2007, supported our children viewing President Obama’s Back-to-School Message in 2009 (Canada News Raw Story) and objected to Fort Bend Independent School District’s insensitive Blonde, Beautiful and Intelligent classroom assignment in 1997 (ABC World News and Crisis Magazine).
+I’m pleased to share that we made national and world news when we spread hope by saying no to slurs and burying the n-word (CNN) in 2007, supporting our children viewing President Obama’s Back-to-School Message in 2009 (Canada News Raw Story) and objecting to an insensitive "Blonde, Beautiful and Intelligent" classroom assignment in 1997 (ABC World News and Crisis Magazine).

 I thank God in His precious Son’s name, Jesus Christ, for allowing me the ongoing opportunity to plant a seed of hope in our young people.